fommil/fpmortals/manuscript/main-text.md

                          Some(false))
 ~~~~~~~~

-This approach has saved the author from writing **thousands** of lines
-of code meeting a related business requirement.

 The `Commutative*` variants have an additional requirement / law
 imposed upon them that the order of parameters to `combine` does not
 matter.
 Our trading example is most definitely **non** commutative,